-AUTO QUALIFIES FOR 10% OFF and FREE SHIPPING (Adjusted at check out): Enjoy Our Chi Kung of the Wu Style Book and Video Combo brings together the 3-Part Video Series featuring Ma Yueh Liang and Gerald A. Sharp and the book Chi Kung for Life (matching book) by Gerald A. Sharp and Patricia L. Kessler.
+Enjoy Our Chi Kung of the Wu Style Book and Video Combo brings together the 3-Part Video Series featuring Ma Yueh Liang and Gerald A. Sharp and the book Chi Kung for Life (matching book) by Gerald A. Sharp and Patricia L. Kessler at a savings.
 This comprehensive video series is now joined with a comprehensive, fully compatible instructional book with over 300 illustrations.
-See the Wu Books section for an overview of the Table of Contents of this one-of-a- kind "easel-type" book.
+See the Wu Books section for an overview of the Table of Contents of this one-of-a- kind, very unique "easel-type" book.

 The following is a run down of the chapters on this Three Volume Series.
 The book presents detailed information that is meant to provide additional details of the practice.
 They are fully compatible.

 In this chaptered volume, Sharp presents the entire Eight Methods of Wu's "first series" of Chi Kung exercises, and instructs in detail the concepts and substance of this rare and prolific practice.
 Also of interest on this volume is rare archival footage of Ma Yueh Liang himself practicing the entire Eight Methods.

 Introduction:This selectable introduction shows Sharp's training certificates and photos with Ma Yueh Liang and Wu Ying Hua.